denten-books/plain-text/3-format.md

 The move from paper to such composite media carries with it a profound shift in the physical affordances of the everyday document.
 Not much space separates ink from paper.
 There, textuality lies flat, in two dimensions.
 What you see is truly what you get.
-Not so on the screen connected to other drives, keyboards, and screens.
+Not so on screens connected to other drives, keyboards, and screens.
 Composite media extends into the third dimension, away from the reader and deep into the bowels of the machine.